 Summer is a season of fun for dogs and owners alike.
 The downside is the heat, and many owners find themselves wondering how to keep dogs cool in the summer.
 Are paddling pools a safe option for dogs?
 Can dogs eat frozen treats?

 Keeping dogs cool in the summer is vital, not only for their comfort in the hotter months but to prevent heatstroke, too.
 Many dogs suffer from heatstroke each summer, so don’t let your dog be one of the unlucky pups.

 How to Keep an Outside Dog Cool In the Summer

 If your dog spends a lot of time outside, summer can come with an increased risk of sunburn and heatstroke.
-Luckily, there are several things you can do to keep your pooch cool as they enjoy the outdoors.
+Luckily, there are several things you can do to keep your furry friend cool while they enjoy the outdoors.
 You can provide plenty of cool water, shady areas to rest, and regular grooming.

 Provide Fresh, Cool Water

 Hydration is key for keeping your dog cool in the summer.
 As such, it’s important to provide your pooch with fresh, clean, cool water at all times.
 Normally, your dog will need to drink at least 1 to 2 millimeters of water per kilogram of body weight per hour.
 So, a 10kg dog like a West Highland White Terrier should drink about 480ml of water in 24 hours.
 Variation can occur, however, and your dog may drink more or less depending on if their food is wet or dry, how much they exercise, and how much they pant.
 During the summer, however, all dogs will drink more than usual.
 Even in the summer, your dog should not drink more than 100ml per kg of body weight per day.
 Drinking over this amount suggests polydipsia, a key symptom of problems like kidney disease.